 Bathing is something that dog owners frequently do far too much.
-Skin health is dependent upon a delicate balance of oil produced by the skin.
+Veterinarians explain why bathing a dog should be done only on occasion and how frequent bathing is unhealthy for canines.
+Basically, dog’s skin health is dependent upon a delicate balance of oil produced by the skin.
 Overbathing your dog can deplete these oils and cause him to feel itchy and uncomfortable.

-Ideally, a dog should be bathed once or twice a year barring any incidents where he is exposed to odorous or hard to remove substances such as skunk smell.
+Ideally, a dog should be bathed anywhere from once every 2-3 months to once or twice a year barring any incidents where he is exposed to odorous or hard to remove substances such as skunk smell.
 Keep in mind, however, that bathing and rinsing your dog off are two different things.
 You can rinse mud off your Fido without bathing him using shampoo.

 When you do bathe your dog, use a canine friendly shampoo which will help to maintain a healthy balance of necessary oils on the skin.
 It’s important that you don’t ever use human shampoo on animals.
 It will strip the oils from your dog’s coat and leave it dull and dry.